 In comparing the measured δ13Cstem and simulated δ13Cleaf results we are interested in the ability of the models to replicate changes in the absolute isotope value over time and to reproduce the observed magnitude of inter-annual variability.
 However, the procedure is complicated by the fact that stem and leaf values will always be offset.
-Our solution borrows from split-period verification techniques developed in palaeoclimatology (National Research Council (NRC), 2006).
+The mechanisms behind this offset are not yet clear (Cernusak et al. 2009).
+However, the offset has been shown to be systematic across sites and species (Badeck et al. 2005, Bowling et al. 2008).
+Our solution to the problem with an offset borrows from split-period verification techniques developed in palaeoclimatology (National Research Council (NRC), 2006).
 Each data set is split into two time periods for calibration (1951-1975) and verification (1976-2000).
 The measured δ13Cstem and simulated δ13Cleaf results are then shifted so that they both have a mean of zero over the early calibration period.
 The variance of the series is not adjusted.
 Since the measured and simulated values now have no offset over the early calibration period, the absolute values of any offsets in the later verification period can be regarded as an indication of goodness of fit, which can be quantified using the Reduction of Error (RE) and Coefficient of Efficiency (CE) statistics.
 The Reduction of Error statistic is used to verify palaeoclimate reconstructions by dividing the Mean Squared Error (MSE) in the verification period (MSEver) with the MSE that is obtained by simply taking the mean observed value of the calibration period and applying it to every year in the verification period (MSEre so that RE = 1- MSEver / MSEre).
 The CE statistic, which is more difficult to pass, uses the mean observed value of the verification period.
 Both RE and CE scale between one and minus infinity.
 Negative values are viewed as failure and the magnitude of positive values provides a measure of predictive skill that can be used to compare different predictors.
-We apply the same logic here, using isotope ratios rather than climate parameters and use RE and CE as measures of the relative skill of the three stomatal models.
+We apply the same logic here, using isotope ratios rather than climate parameters and use RE and CE as measures of the relative predictive skill of the three stomatal models.
 This simple method is sensitive to offsets in absolute values, changes in trend through time, and to differences in variance between the two data sets.

 Results